yemisprojects/eks-app/README.md

 Jenkins is open source and free.
 With numerous plugins available it provides easy integration to many third party systems.
 If server management is a not a major concern, Jenkins is a great choice for CI and CD to streamline your application delivery pipeline

 ## Application Stack
-Java app, MySQL, Rabbitmq, Memcache
+The application stack consists of Web layer with AWS Application Load Balancer, Java application, MySQL, Rabbitmq and Memcache

 #### Application requirements
 - JDK 1.8 or later
 - Maven 3 or later
 - MySQL 5.6 or later
 <!---
 ## Technologies
 - Spring MVC